Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 ## What does the exam cover?
 Data Engineering covers 20% of Examination, then Exploratory Data Analysis concerns another 24% of Examination, modelling is 36% and Machine Learning Implementation and Operations (20%).

-I put together a brief list of bullets, summarising the content below:
+I put together a list below, in an attempt to summarise the content:
 * **Data Concepts**: Deals with data preparation routines; things like: Feature selection and feature engineering, PCA, dealing with missing data or unbalanced datasets, labels and one-hot encoding as well as splitting and randomisation of data.
 * **ML Concepts**: Covers:
     * Classical ML Categories of Algorithms